VXSTATS/com.vxstats.qt/cmake/README.md

 Environment variables

 doxygen.cmake
-Template for running doxygen - not yet usable
+Template to run doxygen - not yet usable

 find.cmake
 Overall find package or libraries to use these variables in other cmake files